 The System Maintenance Troubleshooter will help you run Windows computer maintenance tasks automatically.
-Microsoft Automated Troubleshooting Services (ATS) will allow you to automatically detect and fix common maintenance problems such as broken desktop shortcuts, unused icons, disk volume errors, and incorrect system time display.
+It will allow you to automatically detect and fix common maintenance problems such as broken desktop shortcuts, unused icons, disk volume errors, and incorrect system time display.

 System Maintenance Troubleshooter

 Problems with desktop shortcuts and icons

 - Shortcuts on the desktop don’t work or are broken

 - Desktop icons are broken or have not been used in 3 months

 - Startup items don’t work or are broken